Iowa City Winter Reuse and Upcycling Series

 - Newspaper, magazines, mixed paper, office paper, junk mail, chipboard, telephone books, corrugated cardboard, #1 through #5 and #7 plastics, metal cans and aluminum foil.
 Please see http://coralville.org/197/Recycling for more information.

 Non-profit organizations and businesses, including apartments and condominiums which do not receive City services, can hire local haulers to provide recycling services at their facilities.
 Learn more about apartment recycling at www.icgov.org/recyclepilot.

-*NEW* November 2, 2016: Multi-family housing is now required to recycling services for tenants in order for landlords to renew rental permits.
-Please see www.icgov.org/wasteproposals for more information.
+*New* November 2, 2016: Multi-family housing is now required to offer recycling services for tenants in order for landlords to renew rental permits.
+Please visit the following website for more information: www.icgov.org/recyclepilot.

 Secondhand and Consignment Shopping